 What is holistic security?

-Inventory what you need to pro.
+Inventory what you need to protect.

 Consider what is at risk without an appropriate framework.
 This could be as simple as “my psychological wellbeing,” but may also include things like your privacy, personal information, physical safety, family, children, finances, pets, spiritual beliefs, or otherwise.
 A comprehensive list of what needs to be protected will make it easier to develop an appropriate safety response.